iliyan89/file-manager/README.md

 - Working with directory paths.
 - Moving files to directories using Python.
 - Working with both 'os' and 'shutil' libraries
+- Deleting files in Python.
+- Whitelisting a file format which is supposed to be moved to a directory.

 ### Tools Used